Sofrosine/hiring-channel-app/README.md

 #### 5. get("/showcase") : Showcase List

 ### How to filter
+1. Get /engineer
-1. Fill in the body,what do you want to filter
+2. Fill in the body,what do you want to filter
-2. Default value of order is ASC
+3. Default value of order is ASC